hbirchtree/coffeecutie/README.Raspberry.md

+# Port details

+Raspberry Pi support currently depends on SDL2 for interacting with the hardware window manager.
+Currently, OpenGL ES 2.0 applications will override the entire screen.
+There is also potential for crashing the Raspberry Pi.

-# Building on Raspberry Pi
+## Building on Raspberry Pi
 Raspberry packages:

         # Essential packages (Ubuntu, Debian)